 The Scholarship Chair shall be responsible for awarding of the KY AHEAD scholarship.
 The Scholarship Chair will identify other KY AHEAD members to assist with the judging of scholarship applications.

 Section 14.
 Website Chair

 The Website Chair shall be responsible for updating and maintaining the KY AHEAD website.

 Section 15.
 History Chair

-The History Chair shall be responsible for maintaining records on the history of the organization to inform future KY AHEAD members about the organization’s past.
+The History Chair shall be responsible for publishing annual KY AHEAD Newsletters and maintaining records on the history of the organization to inform future KY AHEAD members about the organization’s past.

 There shall be established, as a standing committee, a Nomination and Election Committee, consisting of members of the organization, chosen annually by resolution of the Board of Directors.
 The Nomination and Election Committee shall poll the membership for the names of possible candidates to be placed on the nomination ballot for the positions of President Elect, Secretary and Treasurer, and, when applicable, President.
 No person nominated and accepted as a candidate shall be placed in nomination for another office in the organization during the current election.
 The Nomination and Election Committee shall conduct the election of officers by secret ballot.
 The Nomination and Election Committee shall submit proposed procedures for carrying out the annual election to the Board of Directors for approval.
 The Board of Directors may, prior to the first regular meeting of the members, establish procedures for nomination by petition and/or from the floor at the annual meeting.

 Section 1.
 General Powers